noiopen/wiki.noiopen.it/README.md

 - create an user noiopen
 - git clone this repo as `/home/noiopen/wiki.noiopen.it` with an url allowing git push back (as we backup in git)
+- create a .env file and add GMAIL_AUTH=xxx where xxx is an app password to send emails
 - `make restore` to restore the database
 - `sudo make setup` to setup:
   - caddy